- Prices between £2999 - £2999

 Volcano hiking and a summit picnic

-You’re going to need a lot of the excellent Guatemalan coffee this morning because we’re hiking to the summit of the still-active Pacaya Volcano, over 2,500 meters above sea level.
-We’ll drive an hour outside the city before taking a one-and-a-half-hour climb to the top.
+You’re going to need a lot of the excellent Guatemalan coffee this morning because we’re hiking to the summit of the still-active Pacaya Volcano, over 2,500 metres above sea level.
+We’ll drive an hour and 50 minutes outside the city before taking a two-hour climb to the top.
 The ascent offers incredible views and if you’re lucky, you may even catch a little smoke puffing from Pacaya’s crater.
 After a picnic worth remembering at the top (how many crater lunches have you had?), we’ll check the ground for soil patches hot enough to toast our marshmallows over, and then make our descent.
 Back at the hotel, rest up your jelly legs or explore some of the area’s dining options.
 To eat like a local try pepián de pollo, a hearty chicken stew often served with thick corn tortillas.
 Vegetarians are in luck too: squash, black beans, corn, avocado and roasted veggie dishes are all Mayan staples, so you’ll have no problem getting to grips with Guatemalan cuisine.Read more

 Local cooking and onto Lake Atitlán